Chemical

 Development of the Chemical Management Support System

 In June 2015, Kumamoto University finished developing the YAKUMO Chemical Substance Management Support System, which was designed to meet the university's current needs for more efficient chemical management.
 Kumamoto University determined the functional specifications of the system.
 At the same time, the programing was entrusted to a local company to facilitate communication with the development team and ensure more flexible and agile handling.
 The development concept was to provide a “chemical management system that was essential to university’s researchers”.
-Barcode labels were ingeniously modified so that all laboratory members could see the usage status of chemicals and know if they were hazardous or toxic.
-Furthermore, YAKUMO was designed to support the export of simplified chemical safety datasheets.
+Barcode Sticker were ingeniously modified so that all laboratory members could see the usage status of chemicals and know if they were hazardous or toxic.
+Furthermore, YAKUMO was designed to support the export of Chemical Substance Data Sheet.

 YAKUMO registration support